chandra-lindy/chandra-lindy.com/src/content/posts/git-workflow-solo.md

 ---
 title: Git Workflow (Solo)
 date: "2025-10-08"
-description: ""
+description: "A practical, step-by-step guide to mastering Git workflows for solo developers, from branching and committing to handling interruptions and merging.
+Essential tips for efficient version control and clean project management."
 ---

 ![git-workflow-solo-main-image.png](/images/blog/git-workflow-solo/git-workflow-solo-main-image.png)

 In this post I will share with you the git workflow I use when developing this blog.
-By the end of this post you will have just enough practical know how to get started on your own solo projects, so that you can start making your own mistakes to learn from.
+By the end of this post you will have just enough practical know-how to get started on your own solo projects, so that you can start making your own mistakes to learn from.

 ## The Workflow